 Item Performance Indicator Evidence Action 4 A decrease in the number of dens that require fumigation annually.
 As above.
 Ongoing 5 An increase in the detection of Southern Brown Bandicoots as gauged through activity indices and camera monitoring.
-During the autumn 2016 monitoring program Southern Brown Bandicoots were recorded through either film or sand pad at five of the six monitoring site (83.33% of sites).
-The percentage of sites increased rapidly from the first survey in Autumn 2014, this is attributed to the maturation of the revegetation sites.
+During the Spring 2016 monitoring program Southern Brown Bandicoots were recorded through either film or sand pad at 11 of the 33 monitoring sites (33.33% of sites).
+Although Bandicoots are persisting within the project area there is a decline in distribution across the survey area.
 Further details of the Southern Brown Bandicoot monitoring can be found on the VicRoads website for the Koo Wee Rup Bypass.
 Ongoing 6 All monitoring and predator control activities are documented.
 Documentation of the monitoring and predator control activities has been documented and is available on the VicRoads website for the Koo Wee Rup Bypass.
 Ongoing